brunoebernardi/eks-rancher-tf/README.md

 4. Git should be installed on the local or remote computer which is used for cloning the repository as mentioned above.
 Please refer the git installation guide [here](https://github.com/git-guides/install-git).

-5. Kubectl should be installed on the local or remote computer which is used access and manipulation of a Kubernetes environment.
+5. Kubectl should be installed on the local or remote computer which is used for access and manipulation of a Kubernetes environment.
 Please refer [here](https://kubernetes.io/docs/tasks/tools/) for installation instructions.